 The account's performance will be closely tied to the performance of issuers in a limited number of industries.
 Companies in a single industry can react similarly to market, economic, industry, political, regulatory, geopolitical, environmental, public health and other conditions.
-As a result, the account's performance can be more volatile than the performance of more broadly-diversified accounts.
+As a result, the account's performance can be more volatile than the performance of more broadly diversified accounts.

 The prices of stocks in the technology sector can be very volatile, especially over the short term, due to the rapid pace of product change and technological developments.
 Issuers in the technology sector are subject to significant competitive pressures, such as new market entrants, short product cycles, competition for market share, and falling prices and profits.
 Issuers doing business in the technology area also face the risk that new services, equipment, or technologies will not be commercially successful, or will rapidly become obsolete.
+Issuers in the technology sector may also be adversely affected by new government regulation, dependency on patent protection, and changing consumer preferences.